brajeshwar/brajeshwar.github.io/about.md

 After job-hunting for a month, I landed my first job as a Computer Graphic Designer in a Comic Magazine Startup.
 As part of the test for the job, they gave me a Floppy-Disk[^Floppy-Disk] which contains the files to complete a graphic editing task.
 In those early days, I was crashing at the Mumbai University Hostel and had no access to a computer.
 I went about an hour early for the Interview and finished the job at an Internet café[^InternetCafe] nearby.
 Well, they were impressed with the task and my story on how I completed it.
 I started work the following week.

-> [brajeshwar.com](/about/brajeshwar.com/) was booked on a dare and I'm happy with that decision.

 ## Internet

+{:.aside .right}
+`brajeshwar.com` was booked on a dare and I’m happy with that decision.
+[Read the story](/about/brajeshwar.com/) about this domain.

 It was the Internet boom in India, and the proliferation of the Internet was prominent.
 I wanted to be part of that world.
 Within six months through my first job, I shifted my focus to the Online World - started reading lots of books, online resources, and there was no turning back.
 By mid-2000, I had shifted my focus to the Internet.